esheldon/nsim/config/README.md

             [-0.00019484,  0.00137993] +/- [ 0.00011141,  0.00011147]
         subtracting that gives very small additive (note above it gets boosted up by the R division)

+- run-ggnr02zmcal-degrade03
+    - first of new style sim

 - ideas
     * look at high s/n